 |

-Tinea Corporis (Ringworm) |
+Tinea corporis (ringworm) |

 Ring-shaped rash and itching on trunk and limbs |

-Topical antifungal agents |
+Topical antifungal medication |

 1-2 months |

-Reasons why over-the-counter medicines don't work
+Reasons why over-the-counter medications don't work

 -